typemeta/funcj/codec/readme.md

 * Java 8 date/time types - `LocalDate`, `LocalTime`, `LocalDateTime`, `ZoneId`, `ZoneOffset`,
 `OffsetTime`, `OffsetDateTime`, & `ZonedDateTime`.

+## Object Codecs

 For any classes encountered by the framework that it doesn't recognise, it will introspect the class structure in order to create an object codec for that type.
-The class will need to have an empty constructor.
+For each non-static, non-transient field found in the class, and its parents, the codec for that type will be fetched (or created).
+The codec for the class is then a composition of the codecs for its constituent fields.

+If the class does not have an empty constructor, or if the system `SecurityManager` prevents access to said constructore or its fields, then creation of the codec will fail.

+If successfully created,
-The resultant codec is then cached and re-used for subsequent occurrences of that class.
+the resultant codec is then cached and re-used for any subsequent occurrences of that class.